amackey693/band-merch/README.md

 ### Support and Contact Information

-Please contact me with any suggestions or questions at jhvozdovich@gmail.com.
-Thank you for your input!
 _Have a bug or an issue with this application?
 [Open a new issue](https://github.com/amackey693/band-merch/issues) here on GitHub._

 ### Technologies Used